ubun3t/telegraf-erd-monitor/README.md

             ----
             _internal
             telegraf
- Nos muestra los usuarios
+ Users :

          show users
             user     admin
             ----     -----
             telegraf false

- #### 4. Configurar Telegraf
+ #### 4. Config Telegraf

-Ahora que ya tenemos influxdb esperando datos, vamos a configurar telegraf para que lea métricas del nodo y las envíe a la base de datos.
-El archivo de configuración de telegraf está en "/etc/telegraf/telegraf.conf".
+Now that we have influxdb waiting for data, we are going to configure telegraf to read node metrics and send them to the database.
+The telegraf configuration file is at "/etc/telegraf/telegraf.conf".
-Este archivo por defecto trae un muchos "inputs" que permiten leer métricas de todo tipo de servicios (mysql, apache, nginx, postfix, red, cpu, etc...).
-Vamos a guardar este archivo como backup y vamos a crear un archivo desde 0 más limpio y sólo con los inputs que necesitamos.
-Así todo será más fácil :)
+This file by default has many "inputs" that allow metrics to be read from all kinds of services (mysql, apache, nginx, postfix, network, cpu, etc ...).
+We are going to save this file as a backup and we are going to create a cleaner file from 0 and only with the inputs that we need.
+This will make everything easier :)

       ##################### Global Agent Configuration #########################
         [agent]